CCMS-UCSD/MassIVEDocumentation/docs/quant/1_submit_quant_2_add_reanalysis.md

-Once your files are fully uploaded to your user account directory at MassIVE, then you are ready to submit your files as reanalysis.
-You must run the **Add Reanalysis** workflow on those files in order to submit your dataset as reanalysis in the dataset (under MSV).
+Once your files are fully uploaded to your user account directory at MassIVE, you are ready to submit your files as a reanalysis.

 ### 2.1 Select Dataset